 Living at Seashell

-Our houses and appartments range from small 2-bedroom homes to larger 10-bedroom houses providing a range of environments which can offer both low stimulus or high levels of structure depending on the needs of the individual.
+Our 4-bedroomed en suite houses, most of which are two storey with some single storey houses provide a range of environments which can offer both low stimulus or high levels of structure depending on need.
 We encourage our children and young people to participate in making the environment as person-centred as possible, such as displaying their own art work and shopping for household items.

 Social and Leisure Activities